streamlit/docs/content/library/advanced-features/configuration.md

 # Configuration

 Streamlit provides four different ways to set configuration options.
-This list is in reverse order of precedence, i.e. comman d line flags take precedence over environment variables when the same configuration option is provided multiple times.
+This list is in reverse order of precedence, i.e. command line flags take precedence over environment variables when the same configuration option is provided multiple times.

 <Note>